 Do I need to take a COVID-19 test before and/or after a future study abroad program?

 This depends on the host country.
-Some countries require that COVID-19 testing be done right before traveling or upon arrival.
-COVID-19 testing may also still apply to vaccinated travelers—speak to an advisor to learn more.
+Some countries require that COVID-19 testing be done right before traveling, upon arrival, or within a designated time after arrival.
+COVID-19 testing may also apply to vaccinated travelers.
+Speak to an advisor to learn more.